ElenaShe000/MARCS/README.md

 c).
 76 river basins located in the Russian Arctic Shevnina  (2011); longest series until 2002; yearly maximum river discharge; 30 % non-homogenius

-2. Trend in the proportion Evaporation/Precipitation and Runoff/Precipitation
-a) series of evaporation, precipitation and runoff
-b) “beta criterion” method (Kovalenko, 2004) needs to be implemented to the block of data analysis.

 # the large scale synoptic circulation classification